denten-books/plain-text/support/sup-blog.md

 and that the nature of the medium in which they are instantiated matters,"
-N. Katherine Hayles wrote in *Poetics Today* more than a decade ago.[^3] These words, along with other pioneering works by materially-minded textual scholars such as Johanna Drucker, Matthew Kirschenbaum, and Jerome McGann have motivated my approach to writing *Plain Text: The Poetics of Computation* (Stanford UP, 2017).
+N. Katherine Hayles wrote in *Poetics Today* more than a decade ago.[^3] These words, along with other pioneering works by materially-minded textual scholars---Johanna Drucker, Matthew Kirschenbaum, and Jerome McGann among others---have motivated my approach to writing *Plain Text: The Poetics of Computation* (Stanford UP, 2017).

 What are the media specifics of text instantiated on digital screens?
 In answering that question, I have relied on a number of archival sources that